 It is important to make the connection between the protests in Iran with global fights against state repression of dissent and the control of Women’s bodies.
 Using this analysis, we will have a more anti-oppressive lens to support Iranian Women’s struggle, rather than perpetuating false ideas that they need to be saved.
 Perhaps you will also consider these actions in line with this analysis:

 - Reading and listening to Iranian Women’s stories and voices on this.

 - Interrogating how Islamophobia may show up when these protests are covered and calling it out.

-- Advocating for greater freedom for ALL women over their choices and expression in your own organisations.
+- Advocating for greater freedom for ALL women over their choices and expression in your organizations.

-- Ensuring Your organisations Diversity, Equity, and Inclusion Training is informed by an intersectional lens and doesn’t rely on a default idea of ‘womanhood’
+- Ensuring Your organization’s Diversity, Equity, and Inclusion Training is informed by an intersectional lens and doesn’t rely on a default idea of ‘womanhood’